Turn any old framed print into a chalkboard coffee bar menu! You don’t even have to remove the glass.

 It’s actually my favorite chalkboard finish.

-I did about 3 coats and then created this simple graphic in PicMonkey to use on the board.
+I did about 3 coats and then created the very simple graphic to use on the board.

 You can download it for free here…